flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 This tag is automatically generated  provided the `date` attribute is correctly set for the `release` tag in metainfo.
-A timestamp may not be generated if the `release` tag in metainfo are misformatted.
+A timestamp may not be generated if the `release` tag in metainfo is misformatted.

 ### appstream-missing-icon-key